Is Your Website Costing You Staff? The Ultimate 10-Minute Recruitment Audit

 Professional Presence as a Proxy for Standards

 A sophisticated online presence acts as a proxy for your back-of-house standards.
-If you've invested in a professional, mobile-first site, a potential recruit assumes you also invest in staff training, high-end kitchen equipment, and a supportive culture.
-By contrast, a neglected website suggests a chaotic management style where digital chores are ignored—making your venue a much harder sell during a hospitality staffing crisis.
+If you've invested in a professional, mobile-first site, a potential recruit assumes you also invest in staff training, decent kitchen equipment, and a supportive culture.
+By contrast, a neglected website suggests a chaotic management style where digital chores are ignored — making your venue a much harder sell when every hire already costs more.

-* Ditch the PDF: Replace all static image or document files with live, interactive text that is easy to read on a five-inch screen.
+* Ditch the PDF: Replace static image or document files with live, interactive text that's easy to read on a five-inch screen.

-* Enable Search: Ensure diners (and potential staff) can search for specific dishes or allergens instantly without downloading a massive file.
+* Enable Search: Ensure diners (and potential staff) can find specific dishes or allergens instantly without downloading a massive file.

-* Highlight Detail: Use an AI menu generator to ensure dish descriptions are clear, well-formatted, and visually appealing to demonstrate pride in your product.
+* Highlight Detail: Use an AI menu generator so dish descriptions are clear, well-formatted and demonstrate pride in your product.

 Audit Step 3: The 3-Click Application Rule

-Comparison table contrasting the frictionless experience of ordering pizza with the typical high-friction job application process.
+Comparison table contrasting the frictionless experience of ordering a takeaway with the typical high-friction job application process.

 Testing Your Tap Count

-Open your site on your mobile and start a timer to see how you measure up.
+Open your site on your mobile and start a timer.
 Navigate from the homepage to the 'Application Submitted' screen in as few taps as possible.
-If it takes more than three clicks, high-quality candidates will likely drop off before they've even finished.
+If it takes more than three clicks, high-quality candidates will likely drop off before they’ve even finished.

 A 3-step diagram mapping the ideal candidate journey from the homepage to application submission in exactly three clicks.

 Recruitment doesn’t stop when you lock the doors for the night.
-More than half of hospitality applications are submitted outside traditional office hours, often during a late-night commute or over the weekend.
-Your website must act as an autonomous hiring machine that stays open and functional while you're off-shift.
+Many hospitality applications are submitted outside traditional office hours — on a late commute or over the weekend — so your website must act as an autonomous hiring machine that stays open while you're off-shift.

 Chef’s Tip: Every click counts when you’re competing for local talent.
 Streamlining your process ensures you don't miss a 'spot on' candidate who tries to apply at 11 PM but finds a clunky interface.